-Artist Charles Thomas "Chuck" Close, who grew up in Everett and Tacoma and studied art at the University of Washington, redefined the portrait in the contemporary art world beginning in 1967 with his first larger-than-life portrait paintings based on photographs.
+Charles Thomas "Chuck" Close, who grew up in Everett and Tacoma and studied art at the University of Washington, redefined the portrait in the contemporary art world beginning in 1967 with his first larger-than-life portrait paintings based on photographs.
 Close came to use a grid system to break down photographs of himself and others and reproduce them in paint on a much-enlarged scale, a technique that combined both realistic presentation and abstract detail to create the portraits.
-In addition to painting, his achievements in the realm of portraiture encompass a diverse variety of media, such as printmaking, collage, photography, and tapestries.
-Close continues to explore the human face as a central theme of his artwork in its many forms.
+In addition to painting, his achievements in portraiture encompass a diverse variety of media, such as printmaking, collage, photography, and tapestries.

 Roots in Washington

-Close was born in Monroe, Snohomish County, on July 5, 1940.
+Chuck Close was born in Monroe on July 5, 1940.
 He spent his early life as an only child living first in Everett, and then Tacoma beginning in 1945.
 As a young boy he practiced drawing in his spare time to offset difficulties encountered in school as the result of learning disabilities.
-He later recalled this time as a formative one: "It was the first thing that I was good at, the first thing that made me feel special ... art saved my life" (Greenberg, 6).
+He recalled this time as a formative one: "It was the first thing that I was good at, the first thing that made me feel special ... art saved my life" (Greenberg, 6).
 Close's mother, a piano instructor, and father, a plumber and part-time inventor, provided encouragement and support.
-When he was 5 they bought him his first set of oil paints from Sears Roebuck; at age 8, they enrolled him in private art lessons given by a local woman, which included figure studies of nude female models.
+When he was 5 they bought him his first set of oil paints from Sears Roebuck; at age 8, they enrolled him in private art lessons from a local woman, which included figure studies of nude female models.

 As an adult, Close placed a high value on his early education in the arts, which he saw as having a wider benefit for others as well: "Some people say we need art in school because playing violin is good for your math skills ... but I believe it solves an even bigger problem than test scores, and that's the dropout rate.
 When I was in school, as learning disabled as I was, we had art and music several times a week.
 Had I not had that, I would have dropped out of school" (Viveros-Faune).